Asymptotic multipartite version of the Alon-Yuster theorem: Introduction

 We notice that if $G$ satisfies the minimum bipartite degree condition in Conjecture~\ref{conj:main}, then its minimum degree $\delta(G)$ can still be as small as $(k-1)\left(\frac{k-1}{k}\right)n=\left(\frac{k-1}{k}\right)^2(kn)$, which is not enough to apply Theorem~\ref{hsz} directly.

 The case of $k=2$ of Conjecture~\ref{conj:main} is an immediate corollary of the classical matching theorem due to K\"onig~\cite{Kon} and Hall~\cite{Hal}.
-Fischer~\cite{Fis} observed that if $G$ is a balanced $k$-partite graph on $kn$ vertices with $\bdelta(G)\geq\left(1-1/2(k-1)\right)n$, then $G$ has a perfect $K_k$-tiling.
-If there were necessary and sufficient conditions, \`a la Hall's condition for $k=2$, that we could use to determine whether a tripartite graph has a $K_3$-tiling, then P would equal co-NP (see, e.g.~\cite{GJ}).
-Hence, finding such conditions is unlikely.
-Consequently, we look for the smallest~$\bdelta(G)$ that would guarantee a perfect $K_k$-tiling.
+Fischer~\cite{Fis} observed that if $G$ is a balanced $k$-partite graph on $kn$ vertices with $\bdelta_k(G)\geq\left(1-1/2(k-1)\right)n$, then $G$ has a perfect $K_k$-tiling.

 Some partial results were obtained, for $k=3$, by Johansson~\cite{Joh} and, for $k=3,4$, by Fischer~\cite{Fis}.
 The case of $k=3$ was settled for $n$ sufficiently large by Magyar and the first author~\cite{MM}, and the case of $k=4$ was settled for $n$ sufficiently large by Szemer\'edi and the first author~\cite{MSz}.
-The results in~\cite{MM,MSz} each have as a key lemma a variation of the results from Fischer.
+The results in~\cite{MM,MSz} each have as a key lemma a variation of the results of Fischer.
 However, it seems that such techniques are impossible for $k\geq 5$.
-An interesting result toward proving Conjecture~\ref{conj:main} for general $k$ is due to Csaba and Mydlarz~\cite{CsM} who proved that if $G$ is a balanced $k$-partite graph on $kn$ vertices, $\bdelta(G)\geq\tfrac{q_k}{q_k+1} n$ and $n$ is large enough, then $G$ has a perfect $K_k$-tiling.
+An interesting result toward proving Conjecture~\ref{conj:main} for general $k$ is due to Csaba and Mydlarz~\cite{CsM} who proved that if $G$ is a balanced $k$-partite graph on $kn$ vertices, $\bdelta_k(G)\geq\tfrac{q_k}{q_k+1} n$ and $n$ is large enough, then $G$ has a perfect $K_k$-tiling.
 Here, $q_k:=k-\tfrac{3}{2}+\tfrac{1}{2}\sum\limits_{i=1}^k\tfrac{1}{i}=k+O(\log k)$.

-Recently, Keevash and Mycroft~\cite{KM} proved that, for any $\gamma>0$, if $n$ is large enough, then $\bdelta(G)\geq(k-1)n/k+\gamma n$ guarantees a perfect $K_k$-tiling in a balanced $k$-partite graph $G$ on $kn$ vertices.
-Their result is a consequence of a more general theorem on hypergraph matching, proof of which uses the hypergraph regularity method and a hypergraph version of the Blow-up Lemma.
+Recently, Keevash and Mycroft~\cite{KM} proved that, for any $\gamma>0$, if $n$ is large enough, then $\bdelta_k(G)\geq(k-1)n/k+\gamma n$ guarantees a perfect $K_k$-tiling in a balanced $k$-partite graph $G$ on $kn$ vertices.
+Their result is a consequence of a more general theorem on hypergraph matching, the proof of which uses the hypergraph regularity method and a hypergraph version of the Blow-up Lemma.
 Very shortly thereafter, Lo and Markstr\"om \cite{LM} proved the same result using methods from linear programming and the so-called ``absorbing method''.
 This effort culminated in \cite{KM2}, in which Keevash and Mycroft proved Conjecture~\ref{conj:main}.